-- Domestic ships shall be subjected to an inclining test to be conducted by a duly licensed Naval Architect (RENA) or other qualified/trained technical personnel from the MARINA, with the needed notification and preparations to be made by the company/shipyard Naval Architect.
-If the inclining test for domestic ships is to be conducted by a recognized organization or accredited marine surveying company, it shall be undertaken under the supervision of a MARINA (RENA) or other qualified/ trained technical personnel, pursuant to Chapter 7, Sec.
-7.3.1 of the Code on Intact ensure compliance with the Code.
-Stability, with the organization/company assuming the responsibility to ensure strict observance of this requirement. - Domestic ships covered and found to be in compliance with these rules and regulations, based on the result of the inclining test, together with the supporting plans, calculations, etc. shall be issued the required Certificate of Stability by the MARINA, with effectivity reckoned from the date the test/survey was conducted.
+Domestic ships shall be subjected to an inclining test to be conducted by a duly licensed Naval Architect (RENA) from the MARINA, with the needed notification and preparations to be made by the company/shipyard Naval Architect.
+If the inclining test for domestic ships is to be conducted by a recognized organization or accredited marine surveying company, it shall be undertaken under the supervision of a MARINA (RENA) pursuant to Chapter 7, Sec.
+7.3.1 of the Code on Intact Stability, to ensure compliance with the Code, with the concerned organization/company assuming the responsibility to ensure strict observance of this requirement.

+- Domestic ships covered and found to be in compliance with these rules and regulations, based on the result of the inclining test, together with the supporting plans, calculations, etc. shall be issued the required Certificate of Stability by the MARINA, with effectivity reckoned from the date the test/survey was conducted.
 If the test, calculations and evaluation of a domestic ship is undertaken by an accredited/recognized organization, the results thereof shall be submitted to the MARINA for validation, approval and subsequent issuance by the MARINA of the required Certificate of Stability valid for five (5) years reckoned from the date the test/ survey was conducted. - 3 Ships not covered shall be issued by the MARINA an Exemption Certificate. - In the case of a ship already issued with a Certificate of Stability, where alterations are made affecting its light condition or the position of the center of gravity, or both, such ship shall be subjected to re-inclining test and its stability information amended. - The MARINA may allow the inclining test of a ship to be dispensed with, provided that reliable stability information for such ship can be obtained from a basic data available, or there are available reference to existing data for similar class of ships/sister ships and it is shown to the satisfaction of the Administration that reliable stability information for the exempted ship can be obtained from such basic data.
-In the case of ships especially designed for the carriage of liquids or ore in bulk, the required inclining test may be dispensed with by the MARINA when reference to existing data for similar ships clearly indicates that, due to the ship's proportions and arrangements, more than sufficient transverse metacentric height will be available in all probable loading conditions. - Intact Stability Booklets approved by the MARINA shall be supplied to the concerned ship to enable its Master to assess with ease and certainty the stability of the ship under various operating conditions, warning him of those operating conditions that could adversely affect either stability or the trim of the ship.
+In the case of ships especially designed for the carriage of liquids or ore in bulk, the required inclining test may be dispensed with by the MARINA when reference to existing data for similar ships clearly indicates that, due to the ship's proportions and arrangements, more than sufficient transverse metacentric height will be available in all probable loading conditions. - Intact Stability Booklets approved by the MARINA in consideration of the provisions of Chapter 2 of Intact Stability Code adopted under IMO Resolution A. 749(18), as amended, shall be supplied to the concerned ship to enable its Master to assess with ease and certainty the stability of the ship under various operating conditions, warning him of those operating conditions that could adversely affect either stability or the trim of the ship.